aybkamen/wizardworld/README.md

-# Wizworld System
+# wizardworld System

-This system is a wizworld system that you can use as a starting point for building your own custom systems.
+This system is a wizardworld system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage

-Before installing this system, you should rename any files that have `wizworld` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
-In addition, you should search through the files for `wizworld` and `Wizworld` and do the same for those, replacing them with appropriate names for your system.
+Before installing this system, you should rename any files that have `wizardworld` in their filename to use whatever machine-safe name your system needs, such as `adnd2e` if you were building a system for 2nd edition Advanced Dungeons & Dragons.
+In addition, you should search through the files for `wizardworld` and `wizardworld` and do the same for those, replacing them with appropriate names for your system.

 ## Sheet Layout